suim-park/Mini-Project-9/README.md

 ## :ballot_box_with_check: Dataset
 `titanics.csv`
   - This dataset contains a list of passengers aboard the Titanic in 1912, including information on those who survived and those who did not.
 There are 891 samples with 14 different variables.
-In this repository, we will visualize the age of passengers in different classes using box plots.
+In this repository, we will visualize the age of passengers in different classes using box plots.</br>
   - [titanics.csv](https://github.com/suim-park/Mini-Project-9/raw/main/titanic.csv)

+## :ballot_box_with_check: Main progress
+#### Perform the data manipulation using a cloud-hosted notebook.

 [Google Colab](https://colab.research.google.com/drive/195osUytOXqXQv8XU6hvsPhv9KCw1FoL5?usp=sharing)